Frequently Asked Questions

 aren't they merely the writings of men?

-A: During the tumultuous time
+A: During the time

 hundreds of years.
-Despite minor differences of opinion on

-Spurgeon's update of
+Spurgeon's 1855 update of

 truths were later obscured by the man-centered teachings and practices of